AnelMusic/FASTAI_Arabic_MNIST_Character_Classification/README.md

 Resnet18

 ## Results
-By using data augmentation, transfer learning and fine tuning, our model has reached a classification accuracy of 97% after only XX epochs.
+By using data augmentation, transfer learning and fine tuning, our model has reached a classification accuracy of 97% after only 22 epochs.
 This result could be further improved by a little bit of additional effort.
 The first step would be to clean up the data set.
-Sometimes letters are so badly written that even humans might disagree about the classification.
+Some letters are so poorly written that even humans might disagree about the classification.

 ## Installation Pytorch and Fastai